remix-run/react-router/docs/guides/basics/Histories.md

 ### `createMemoryHistory`
 Memory history doesn't manipulate or read from the address bar.
 This is how we implement server rendering.
 It's also useful for testing and other rendering environments (like React Native).

 ## Example implementation

+Putting this all together, if we wanted to use the HTML5 history API for our app, the client entry point would look like:

 ```js
 import React from 'react'
 import { render } from 'react-dom'